Chandler, Quebec

 Chandler (/fr/) is a town in the Gaspésie–Îles-de-la-Madeleine region of Quebec, Canada.
 It is the second-most populous town on the Gaspé Peninsula after the Town of Gaspé.
-It was known as Pabos between June 27, 2001 and May 4, 2002.
+It was known as Pabos between June 27, 2001, and May 4, 2002.

-The city is the birthplace of NHL player Mathieu Garon, Quebec politician Joseph-Léonard Duguay, singer "La Bolduc" (Mary Rose Anna Travers), singer and actor Flora Gionest-Roussy and world curling champion John Kawaja.
+The city is the birthplace of NHL player Mathieu Garon, Quebec politician Joseph-Léonard Duguay, singer "La Bolduc" (Mary Rose Anna Travers) and world curling champion John Kawaja.

 In addition to Chandler itself, the town's territory also includes the communities of Newport, Grand-Pabos-Ouest, Pabos, Pabos Mills, and Saint-François-de-Pabos.
 Chandler's major industries include fishing and tourism.